ARM-software/psa-api/doc/crypto/appendix/encodings.rst

         -   [23]
         -   For a cipher algorithm, this flag indicates a stream cipher when S=1.

-            For a key derivation algorithm, this flag indicates a key-stretching or password-hashing algorithm when S=1.
+            For a key-derivation algorithm, this flag indicates a key-stretching or password-hashing algorithm when S=1.
     *   -   B
         -   [22]
         -   Flag to indicate an algorithm built on a block cipher, when B=1.